- What is the tone of my site?

 Let’s Get to the Point

 Depending on the website you have, you can easily benefit from one or both models.
 As a decent rule of thumb, the more blog posts you have, the more likely you are to get a large array of web browsing hits.
 Still, high quality and easy to share blogs can get you a lot of traffic from just one post.
-If you have the money to spend, getting a lot of blogs might be a safer bet, but consider asking blog writing services to give you myriad of content for your cash.
+If you have the money to spend, getting a lot of blogs might be a safer bet, but consider asking article content writing services to give you myriad of content for your cash.